bixb922/crank-organ/doc-software/README.md

 * Fix phases keyword in Counter() call.
 * Provide mic test button on pinout page.
 Shows a graph of mic signal.
 * Provide touchpad test button on pinout page.
 Shows touchpad value.
+* Update docs.
+Update docs and scripts for latest esptool version
+* Add color to log, both mpremote and html
+* Device not found on I2C is now an error, not an exception.
+* Counter for crank sensor now uses both rising and falling edge.
+* Show call to /diag page in error log as info.
+* Show error if file cannot be shown (file manager).

 # 20. Programming language